 Manuscripts should not have been previously published or be under review in other journals.
 All authors are expected to explicitly state in their cover letter the contributions related to this special issue and Library Hi Tech.
 Submissions to Library Hi Tech must be made using ScholarOne Manuscripts, the online submission and peer review system.

 Authors must use the official submission portal on http://mc.manuscriptcentral.com/lht and select ‘COVID-19 Pandemic and Health Informatics’ special issue for their submission.

 All papers will need to pass pre-screening stages.
 For papers out of scope or caught with a high percentage of plagiarism or not matching to the expected quality, they will be returned to authors with reasons for a desk reject.
 The selected papers will be screened by the guest editors (and desk rejected if not deemed suitable) before being sent to two referees.
 Papers will undergo a maximum of two rounds of revision to meet the scope and high standards of Library Hi Tech without any guarantee of final publication.
-We anticipate that the special issue will be published by the second half of 2021.
+We anticipate that the special issue will be published by Spring 2022.
 For any queries regarding submission, please email the special issue guest editors.

 CHP HKSARG (2020).
 Countries/areas with reported cases of Coronavirus Disease-2019 (COVID-19)(Last updated on May 17, 2020, 10 am).
 Centre for Health Protection (CHP), Department of Health, The Government of the Hong Kong Special Administrative Region (HKSARG).
 Retrieved from https://www.chp.gov.hk/files/pdf/statistics_of_the_cases_novel_coronavirus_infection_en.pdf Evans, O. (2020).
 Socio-economic impacts of novel coronavirus: The policy solutions.
 Bizecons Quarterly, 7 3-12.